xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures25.md

 ### Foxx install process

-Installing Foxx apps has been a two step process: import them into ArangoDB and mount them at a specific mountpoint.
+Installing Foxx apps has been a two step process: import them into AvocadoDB and mount them at a specific mountpoint.
 These operations have been joined together.
 You can install an app at one mountpoint, that's it.
 No fetch, mount, unmount, purge cycle anymore.
 The commands have been simplified to just: